-The separate interim financial information is presented pursuant to Regulation 38D to the Securities Regulations (Periodic and Immediate Reports), 5730-1970, and does not contain all of the information which is required according to Regulation 9C and the Tenth Addendum to the Securities Regulations (Periodic and Immediate Reports), 5730-1970, regarding a corporation's separate financial information.
-The separate interim financial information should be read in conjunction with the separate financial information as of and for the year ended December 31, 2017, and with the condensed consolidated interim financial statements as of June 30, 2018 (hereinafter: the "Consolidated Interim Statements").
+The separate interim financial information is presented pursuant to Regulation 38D to the Securities Regulations (Periodic and Immediate Reports), 1970, and does not contain all of the information which is required according to Regulation 9C and the Tenth Addendum to the Securities Regulations (Periodic and Immediate Reports), 1970, regarding a corporation's separate financial information.
+The separate interim financial information should be read in conjunction with the separate financial information as of and for the year ended December 31, 2017, and with the condensed interim consolidated financial statements as of September 30, 2018 (hereinafter: the "Consolidated Interim Statements").